sandialabs/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 `checkin-test.py`_ script is given below (see `checkin-test.py --help`_ for
 more details):

-  ``--extra-pull-from=integrate-from:master``
+  ``--extra-pull-from=ExtraRepo1:public:master``

     This option instructs the ``checkin-test.py`` script to pull and merge in commits that define the integration.
-This same remote name and remote branch name has to be the same in all git repos (todo: remove this requirement).
-If it is not, then this option can't be used and instead the wrapper script should do the pulls up front manually before calling the ``checkin-test.py`` script.
-The disadvantage of doing the pulls manually is that if they fail for some reason, they will not be seen by the ``checkin-test.py`` script and no notification email would go out.
+One could do the pull(s) manually of doing so has the disadvantage that if they fail for some reason, they will not be seen by the ``checkin-test.py`` script and no notification email would go out.
-    However, integrating ``master`` branches in different git repos is a very common use case when good Lean/Agile CI practices are used by all of the projects.

   ``--abort-gracefully-if-no-changes-to-push``